Nov 24, 2024

 Interpretation and Revision

 The College publishes this on-line Student Handbook to provide students with our shared community values, as well as prohibited conduct.
-Since this on-line Handbook is not written with the specificity of a criminal statute it is open to interpretation and application by students, faculty, and staff alike.
+Since this on-line Student Handbook is not written with the specificity of a criminal statute it is open to interpretation and application by students, faculty, and staff alike.
 Any question of interpretation regarding the on-line Student Handbook should be referred to the Dean of Students (or designee) for final determination.

 This on-line Student Handbook and College policies are reviewed annually under the direction of the Dean of Students (or designee), who consults with SGA executive members, Committee on Student Life committee members, and other students, faculty, and staff as appropriate.
 From time to time, the College modifies policies and procedures.
 The College may, at its discretion, make appropriate modifications, with or without notice and the relevant changes will appear in the on-line Student Handbook.